Skip to content

 Phase 1 Summary

-The first phase of the Burrard Peninsula Area Transport Plan planning process has been completed.
-During this phase of work, we looked at how people are using the transportation network currently and how that might change in the future as the Burrard Peninsula continues to grow.
+The first phase of the Burrard Peninsula Area Transport Plan planning process was completed in 2024.
+During this phase of work, we looked at how people use the transportation network and how that usage might change in the future as the Burrard Peninsula continues to grow.

 The key findings from this work have been summarized in the Phase 1 Summary Report, which provides an overview of the current transportation context and identifies areas where improvements could be made.

-We also asked how you travel within the study area, what’s working, and what could be improved to make transit and active transportation more convenient.
-We asked these questions at a number of in-person events throughout the study area and through an online survey.
+Using an online survey and multiple in-person events, we also asked people who travel within the study area what’s working and what could be improved to make transit and active transportation more convenient.

 FAQs